You Know Your Return. Do You Know What Your Money Funds?

 Is impact investing profitable?

 Yes, and the evidence keeps strengthening.
-The aim of impact investing is to deliver returns at or above market benchmarks, not to subsidize good intentions.
-A landmark study by Schroders and the Oxford Saïd Business School found that impact-driven equity portfolios outperformed the market by up to 9% — with lower volatility.
-Specific success stories span industries: First Solar in renewables, Tesla in electrification, Stride in education, and the circular-economy disruptors that became Uber and Airbnb.
-Venture investor Chris Sacca has predicted that the next trillion-dollar company will be a climate company.
+The aim is returns at or above market benchmarks, not to subsidize good intentions.
+A landmark study by Schroders and the Oxford Saïd Business School found impact-driven equity portfolios outperformed the market by up to 9% — with lower volatility.
+Success stories span industries: First Solar in renewables, Tesla in electrification, Stride in education, and the circular-economy disruptors that became Uber and Airbnb.
 See the deep dive on impact outperformance →

 Why do impact stocks tend to perform well?